Chinmayee-mohapatra/netflix-gpt/README.md

 - Added .env file
 - Adding .env file to gitignore
 - Made Site Responsive

+### Improvements

 - OnHover over the card for each movie - show movie details.
+- OnClick over movieCard - navigate to another component to show the movie details

 ### Building a Redux store: